-Financing Contingency.
+16.Financing Contingency.
 Check and complete only the applicable sub-paragraphs.

 A. Conventional Mortgage Loan.
-This Contract is contingent upon Buyers obtaining a mortgage commitment for ______% of the purchase price, at an initial interest rate not greater than ______ %, for an amortization term not less than ______ years (with a balloon, if applicable, of not less than ______ years).
+This Contract is contingent upon Buyers obtaining a mortgage commitment for at least ______% of the purchase price, at an initial interest rate not greater than ______ %, for an amortization term not less than ______ years (with a balloon, if applicable, of not less than ______ years).

 B. VA Mortgage Loan.
 This Contract is contingent upon Buyers securing a commitment for a VA mortgage loan of the amount applied for with VA funding fee financed at an interest rate of no more than ______%.
-It is expressly agreed that, notwithstanding any other provisions of this Contract, (1) Sellers shall pay the cost of any wood infestation inspection; and (2) Buyers shall not incur any penalty by forfeiture of earnest money or otherwise be obligated to complete the purchase of the property described herein, if the Contract purchase price or cost exceeds the reasonable value of the property established by the Veterans Administration.
+It is expressly agreed that, notwithstanding any other provisions of this Contract Buyers shall not incur any penalty by forfeiture of earnest money or otherwise be obligated to complete the purchase of the property described herein, if the Contract purchase price or cost exceeds the reasonable value of the property established by the Veterans Administration.
 Buyers shall, however, have the privilege and option of proceeding with the consummation of this Contract without regard to the amount of the reasonable value established by the Veterans Administration.

 C. FHA Mortgage Loan.
 This Contract is contingent upon Buyers securing a commitment for an FHA mortgage loan of the amount applied for with MIP financed at an interest rate of not more than ______%.
 It is expressly agreed that, notwithstanding any other provisions of this Contract, Buyers shall not be obligated to complete the purchase of the property described herein or to incur any penalty by forfeiture of earnest money deposits or otherwise unless Buyers have been given in accordance with HUD/FHA requirements a written statement issued by the Federal Housing Commissioner or a direct endorsement lender setting forth the appraised value of the property (excluding closing costs) of not less than purchase price.
 Buyers shall, however, have the option of proceeding with the consummation of the Contract without regard to the amount of the appraised valuation made by the Federal Housing Commissioner.
 The appraised valuation is used to determine the maximum mortgage the Department of Housing and Urban Development (HUD) will insure.
 HUD does not warrant the value nor the condition of the property.
 Buyers should satisfy themselves that the price and condition of the property are acceptable.